ICJIA/icjia-accessibility-portal/content/faqs.md

 **For practical accessibility questions, ask your web developers.** ICJIA web developers have been working on website accessibility for years and are happy to share what they know.
 They're your best first stop for practical guidance on web content.
 However, keep in mind that web developers implement _web_ accessibility — the Title II rule is much bigger than just websites (it covers documents, videos, social media, mobile apps, and third-party tools).

-**For legal/mandate questions, ask DoIT.** The Illinois DoIT Office of Information Accessibility has a dedicated accessibility coordinator who can answer questions about specific legal requirements (IITAA + ADA Title II), timelines, and state guidance: DoIT.Accessibility@Illinois.gov
+**For questions about IITAA and ADA Title II requirements, ask DoIT.** The Illinois DoIT Office of Information Accessibility has a dedicated accessibility coordinator who can answer questions about specific compliance requirements, timelines, and state guidance: DoIT.Accessibility@Illinois.gov

 **Other learning formats (if FAQs aren't your thing):**